JuliaJulai/My-Digital-Garden/_pages/index.md

 The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).

+How do I even get this started? can I just mention my not here? [[My New Digital Garden]]

 <style>
   .wrapper {
     max-width: 46em;